Septima/spatialsuite-s4/README.md

 Configure __municipality__ code and __enable/disable__ and other __options__ in the javascript part of s4-plugin-[municipality-code]-[profile].xml.
 Typically, the targets in the geosearcher are changed eg. removing "opstillingskredse" and/or other targets.

 	geosearcher:{enabled: true, info: true, targets: ['adresser','stednavne', 'matrikelnumre'},

-Another useful option is to choose which local datasources the tool will search in.
-This es controlled in the datasources key in the indexsearcher:
+Another useful option is to choose which local datasources the tool will search in (See [Search Spatial Suite data](#local)).
+This is controlled in the datasources key in the indexsearcher:

-For all local datasources:
+To search all local datasources:

 	indexsearcher:{enabled: true, info: true, datasources: "*"}

-For specific datasources:
+To search specific datasources:

 	indexsearcher:{enabled: true, info: true, datasources: "ds_skoler ds_boligforeninger"}